luissilva1044894/Pyrez/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐞 Bug report
-about: Create a report to help us improve
+about: Find a bug?
+Create a report to help us improve
 title: ''
 labels: bug
 assignees: ''